 Commitment: 35 hours per week for six weeks.
 Start/end dates are negotiable between June 1st and August 1st.

-Support to Students: Housing in a university residence hall for six weeks and additional support for living expenses of up to $200 per week.
-If students are living off campus, then the equivalent amount of the costs of on-campus housing (up to $1000) plus the stipend are given directly to the student.
+Support to Students: Housing in a university residence hall for six weeks and additional support for living expenses of $200 per week ($1200 total).
+If students are living off campus, then the equivalent amount of the cost of on-campus housing (up to $1000) plus the stipend are given directly to the student.
 Stipends will be distributed in two payments: 1) after the complete work plan is submitted and approved, and 2) after the mid-term report is submitted and approved.

 Support to Faculty Mentor: Faculty mentors are awarded a stipend of $1000.

-Deadline: Applications due in the Honors Program Office March 20, 2019 by 4pm.
-Please stay tuned for information and dates.
+Applications due in the Honors Program Office March 18, 2020 by 4pm.
+Please stay tuned for additional information and dates.

 Students should consult faculty members about available opportunities for supervised summer research.
-Once a student has identified an opportunity, s/he should complete the following and turn in to the Honors Program office by the given deadline:
+Once an opportunity has been identified, the student should complete the following and turn in to the Honors Program office by the given deadline:

 1. Application form (Be sure to include email addresses of two faculty members we may contact as references.)

 2. Statement of purpose (maximum two pages, single spaced) describing the research opportunity (identify and explain the question, issue, or problem), your preparation for working on the project, and the way the experience fits into and supports your overall academic and career plans.

 3. Letter of invitation/support from the faculty member who would supervise the research.